-The delusion of addiction can move some people so far from reality, that they become completely unwilling or shut off against the idea of getting help.
-In these cases, interventionists are key because they can assist in suggesting more direct methods of action.
-While nobody ever desires to put their loved one in a legal situation, it may save their life.
-When an individual becomes unable to control their alcohol or drug use, to make rationals decisions, or if they have become a danger to themselves or others, a Marchman Act is often necessary.
-Many families are under the impression that they cannot 'force' their loved one to get help, that the individual must hit their rock bottom before they ask for help.
-But with the increasing death toll from street drugs today, with the rates of sex trafficking sky rocketing, and with the crime rate increasing, it is not unreasonable to provide extra incentive for your loved one to get help, before they no longer have the opportunity.
-A certified interventionist is properly trained to help 'raise' your loved one's bottom, so that they are able to see another day, and hopefully, a sober life.
-So, while the Marchman Act is an aggressive course of action, it is been a prominent tool in saving lives.
+Again, the delusion of addiction can move some people so far from reality, that they become completely unwilling or shut off against the idea of getting help.
+In these cases, interventionists are important because they can assist in suggesting more direct methods of action.
+While nobody ever wishes to put their loved one in a legal situation, this is sometimes the only option.
+When one becomes unable to control their alcohol or drug use, to make rationals decisions, or if they have become a danger to themselves or others, a Marchman Act is often necessary.
+Many families are under the impression that they can't 'force' their loved one to get help, that the individual must hit their rock bottom before they seek help.
+However, with the increasing death toll from street drugs today, with the rates of sex trafficking sky rocketing, and with the crime rate steadily increasing, it is not unreasonable to provide extra incentive for your loved one to get help, before they no longer have the opportunity.
+A certified interventionist is trained to help 'raise' your loved one's bottom, so that they are able to see another day, and hopefully, a sober life.
+So, while the Marchman Act is an aggressive course of action, it is been a key tool in saving lives.

 The Marchman Act